 A lot of veterans get confused between the C file and the veteran’s VA treating medical file.
 To understand the difference one must understand the different sections of the VA.
 The veteran’s claim for service connected benefits is handled by the Veterans’ Benefits Administration, which is completely separate from the VA that the veteran comes in contact through medical care.
 The VA medical care is provided by the Veterans’ Health Administration.
 The Veterans’ Health Administration keeps it own file on the veteran of all the medical records the veteran has.
 Some of these records will make their way into the Veterans’ Benefits Administration’s C file.
 But a lot of the medical records will not.

-After I review a veteran’s decision and speak with the veteran, I then order the veteran’s C file.
+As a veterans disability attorney, I often request a veteran’s claims file from the VA.
+After I review a veteran’s decision and speak with the veteran, I then order the file.
+This comes from the appropriate VA regional office.
 The C file is the key to finding out what the VA has done on behalf of the veteran’s claim and what it has not.
-The C file will contain any service records, service medical records, current medical records, C&P exams and other evidence submitted for the veteran’s claim.
+Again, the C file will contain any service records, service medical records, current medical records, C&P exams and other evidence submitted for the veteran’s claim.
 Since the C file contains all the information on the claims that the veteran has filed the C file is typically hundreds to thousands of pages.

 The 57 different VA Regional Offices take various amounts of time to respond to a request for a C file.
 There are a few that take only a month or so.
 Other VA Regional Offices can take well over a year to send the file.
 Most VA Regional Offices take around three to six months.
 Once I have the C file I send a copy to the veteran.
 My veteran is the best historian of his claims.
 He will be able to help me know what records he submitted but did not make it in the file and what other records that the VA should have obtained to prove his case.